Fgdou/sr_project/doc/report.md

 # Work Organization
 This project is organized aroung one tool : **GitHub**.
 It has a `master` and `develop` branches, along with a pipeline :
 1. each commit to `develop` is build and tested
-2. each merge to `master` has topass the build and will be published as a docker image
+2. each merge to `master` has to pass the build and will be published as a docker image

 Also, to reference new features or bugs, I use the [GitHub issues](https://github.com/Fgdou/sr_project/issues) of the project.
 This way, I only focus on one main task at a time.